MattTheNub/sfetch/README.md

 ## Installation

+Only Linux is currently supported.
 The easiest way to install `sfetch` is to run `cargo install sfetch`.
 However, if you want to customize your installation, you may instead build from source:

 ```sh
 git clone https://github.com/MattTheNub/sfetch.git